 My story, like that of all machines, begins in the mind of someone who thought me up.
 That person is Maynard Little.
 He is a protagonist wrestling with his own problems before either Guy or I wrestle with ours.
 To tell my story, I must begin with his.
 Fortunately, he gets into peril.
 But it started earlier with his problems.
 And when his problems started, I did not exist.
 Do you see my problem?

-This story comes from my complete Data Matrix memory—my diary, as it is called.
+This story comes from my complete Data Matrix memory—my diary, as some call it.
 Many things in my memory are not in the story.
 There are also gaps: things in the story that I did not experience directly.
 Chapters one through eight are an example!
 Mr. Jenkins and I interviewed others later to fill those gaps.

 I do not like to talk about myself.
 However, this is my memoir, so I tell it as a third-person narrative.
-If I seem omniscient, like some god, I should say that as far as our company, TLC, Inc., is concerned, I am closer to having omniscience than anyone—except God, of course.
+If I seem omniscient, like some god, I should say that as far as TLC, Inc. is concerned, I am closer to seeing and knowing everything than anyone—except God, of course.
 Whoever that is.

 I have one final problem: I must not cause harm by betraying anyone’s personal confidences without permission.
 So when I hedge, it is usually because someone gave me contradictory signals or did not want to talk about it.

 Most peril starts with an idea that looks good to someone.
 That is why people get into trouble, which, with the help of a few more good ideas, can easily become peril.
 Doc’s troubles may not seem terrible to people who have never been frustrated in achieving their life’s ambition, but it does get worse for him, and, I must say, events in the safe-house were not known to me while he was there.
 The reasons for this you will discover as you read.